Planning to pop the question in London and wondering where to do it? Here are my Top Locations for a London Proposal

 Less known to tourists, the grounds of this beautiful building are surprisingly quiet.
 If you’d like a little more privacy while you propose this is a great option.
 You’ve also got Greenwich Park and the Cutty Sark near by if you’d like to have a photo shoot following your proposal.

-Best London PARKS for a Proposal
+Best London Parks & Gardens for a Proposal

-9. Kyoto Gardens
+11. Kyoto Gardens

 One of my favourite London hidden gems is this picturesque Japanese garden found in Holland Park (just to the east of Hyde Park).
 The intimate park is filled with beautiful Japenese trees, colourful plants and stone lanterns.
 The Kyoto Garden (opened in 1991) was a gift from the city of Kyoto to represent the long friendship between Great Britain and Japan.